Same-sex marriage in Uruguay: Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
-The Episcopal Conference of Uruguay campaigned against legalization in 2013 warning of "a weakening of family values".
+The Episcopal Conference of Uruguay campaigned heavily against legalization in 2013 warning of "a weakening of family values".
+The Bishop of Salto, Pablo Galimberti, called the law "a hard blow to marriage and the family", while the Diocese of Minas issued a statement describing the law as "a very serious injustice".
+These statements drew criticism from proponents of the legislation, including Representative Fernando Amado who said "it would be good for them [the Catholic Church] to call for a march of forgiveness.
+The Catholic Church has been a machine for violating human rights throughout its existence."
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Archbishop of Montevideo Daniel Sturla said he would personally not offer blessings to same-sex couples.
+The Archbishop of Montevideo, Daniel Sturla, said he would personally not offer blessings to same-sex couples.
 The first blessing occurred at a church in Garzón in February 2024.
 The couple, Carlos Perciavalle and Jimmy Castilhos, received the blessing from Father Francisco Gordalina.

 Some smaller Christian denominations authorise the blessing of same-sex unions.
 The Waldensian Evangelical Church of the River Plate became the first denomination in Uruguay to do so in 2006.
 Similarly, the Evangelical Methodist Church in Uruguay allows its clergy to bless same-sex civil marriages.